Get the worry-free services and expert support you need to start your business in Georgia today.

 On the flip side, entities such as corporations and LLCs provide separation between your business and your personal property.
 To form one, you’ll need to file with the state’s Corporations Division.
 There will be upfront and annual costs, but talk with a trusted business, financial, or legal advisor about which business entity is the right choice for your startup.

-Georgia may be welcoming to businesses, but your startup still has upfront and ongoing costs to cover.
+Georgia may be welcoming to businesses, but your startup still has upfront filing fees and ongoing costs to cover.
 For example, examine the Georgia Department of Revenue for what business taxes, sales and use taxes, and corporate income/net worth taxes your business may need to pay.

 There are also other costs, including: